Marvelous Marble Cake

 - 2 tablespoons miniature semisweet chocolate chips

 - 1. In top of a double boiler or a metal bowl over barely simmering water, melt chocolate and 3 tablespoons butter; stir until smooth.
 Cool to room temperature.

 - 2. Preheat oven to 375°.
-Line bottoms of three greased 8-in. round baking pans with parchment paper; grease paper.
+Line bottoms of three greased 8-in. round baking pans with parchment; grease parchment.

 - 3. In a large bowl, cream remaining butter and sugar until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+Add 1 egg at a time, beating well after each addition.
 Beat in vanilla.
 Whisk flour, baking powder and salt; add to creamed mixture alternately with sour cream, beating well after each addition.

-- 5. Bake 20-25 minutes or until a toothpick inserted in center comes out clean.
-Cool in pans 10 minutes before removing to wire racks; remove paper.
+- 5. Bake until a toothpick inserted in center comes out clean, 20-25 minutes.
+Cool in pans 10 minutes before removing to wire racks; remove parchment.
 Cool completely.

 - 6. For frosting, in a large bowl, beat butter until smooth.
 Gradually beat in confectioners’ sugar, vanilla and enough milk to reach desired consistency.

 - 7. If cake layers have rounded tops, trim with a serrated knife to make level.
 In a microwave, melt chocolate chips; stir until smooth.
 Cool slightly.